tchoi8/ConceptsClass/Exhibition.md

 Please submit a sample of no more than 12 proposed artworks.
 Video or sound clips MUST not exceed 5 total minutes for all submitted clips.
 All work sample must be able to be accessed from the web browser.

 #6.
 Installation plan
 Please provide 2 dimensional floor plan of the artworks and installation.
 You may submit optional renderings.
-Rough [floor plan of the space](https://www.flickr.com/photos/80913365@N04/20525514133/in/album-72157655801037504/)
+Rough [floor plan of the space](https://www.flickr.com/photos/80913365@N04/20525514133/in/album-72157655801037504/) *I will provide a better floor plan soon*

 #7.
 Budget
 Please attach an installation, event, and marketing budget for your show.